 For the vendors, the most prevalent reason to start a cadena is for paying debts.
 And here is another important aspect about collectiveness in street sales.
 Debts are a constant concern and involve not only debts to financial institutions but amongst the vendors too.
 Interestingly, the vendors interact in circles of debt and credit that they recognize as unsustainable and as the biggest obstacle for their personal financial management.
 Cadenas become the tool to solve this worrying problem, but the constant involvement in collective pools of money is not seen as an additional debt (sometimes with the same person that loaned them money outside of the cadena) but as a responsibility with the collective.
 However, apart from solving the immediate need for paying debts, cadenas do not provide any tools for savings and credit management.

-On the other hand, the financial circuits that street vendors are subscribed to, are characterized by being a low-costs environment, where very rarely they have access to amounts of money exceeding the basic monthly subsistence.
+On the other hand, the financial circuits that street vendors are subscribed to, are characterized by being low-costs environments, where very rarely they have access to amounts of money exceeding the basic monthly subsistence.
 This is not only a description of the financial profile of vendors, but for them itself creates a low-costs imaginary.
 They have adapted themselves and their families to cycles of paying small and continuous debts but not reserving money for the future, not only because money is not enough, but because there is no optimism on achieving larger goals, where the concept of financial growth doesn't sound realistic.

 Collective perceptions of power

-The spatial networks of vendor suggest mutual support and obligations, that constitute an actual network where savings can happen.
-However, the complexities of occupying a certain spot, in tandem with the local networks mediated by political leaders, translates into political segregation in the distribution of the space that makes difficult for some vendors to associate with others.
+The spatial networks of vendor suggest mutual support and obligations that constitute an actual network where savings can happen.
+However, the complexities of occupying a certain spot, in tandem with the local networks mediated by political leaders, translates into political segregation in the distribution of the space that makes it difficult for some vendors to associate with others.

 On cooperation with other vendors

 Even though this is a complex network, the collectiveness that vendors represent does have space for collaboration and cooperation.
-In a short economic experiment where I created a hypothetical situation to test willingness to collaborate with other 2 or 3 vendors, they are pretty much willing to collaborate with another person, especially if she or he is located near their spot, so they can follow-up on a regular basis and directly with the person.
+In a short economic experiment where I created a hypothetical situation to test willingness to collaborate with other 2 or 3 vendors, they are pretty much willing to collaborate with another person, especially if she or he is located near their spot, so they can follow-up on a regular basis with the person.
 In all cases, vendors were willing to risk a small amount of money for getting long-term benefits collectively with other vendors.